 For a quick guide to the sustainability of each of these fabrics, you can read our guide here.
 For more in depth information, feel free to check out the page for each fabric.

 A natural fiber is collected from plants or animals.
 It’s that simple.

 Some textile fibers are semi-synthetic.
 Semi-synthetic fibers are derived from a naturally occurring fiber through a chemical process.
 So basically, the naturally occurring fiber is harvested, broken down, and then reconstructed.
 This is most commonly done with cellulose.
 Cellulose is a structural component abundant in plants.
 The cellulose is extracted from the plant, made soluble, and then spun into fiber.
 In many cases, this process can be done sustainably and yields a very versatile fabric.

-Essentially, most synthetic fiber is plastic.
-Synthetic fiber is manmade through the process of polymerization.
-Manufacturing begins with chemicals like sodium hydroxide and carbon disulfide.
+Manufacturing of synthetic fibers begins with chemicals like sodium hydroxide and carbon disulfide.
 These chemicals are derived from natural gas, coal, and oil.
-The chemical solution is pushed through spinnerets (tiny holes) into air or water.
-As the chemicals come out of the spinnerets and cool, they solidify and form threads.
-These threads are then bonded together into a textile.
+The chemical solution is pushed through spinnerets (a tool with tiny holes) into air or water.
+As the chemical solution comes out of the spinnerets and cools, it solidifies and forms threads.
+Then, these threads are spun and woven together into threads, yarns, and textiles.
 Additional chemical processes will be used to treat the textile depending on the desired qualities of the final product (water resistant, stain proof, wrinkle free, antistatic, etc.).